KrisDemoMotel/dynamic-dow-example/README.md

 # dynamic-dow-example
-An example of how we can have different configurations run, depending on day of week, time of week, etc
+An example of how we can have different configurations run, depending on day of week, time of week, etc.

 ## How it works